github/training-kit/workbooks/github-foundations.md

 Git is the open source, command line tool that forms a part of the workflows we'll cover in this course.
 It has been called the successor to CVS and Subversion by many users, and maintains some similarity in behavior to these historical open source version control tools.

 ### Details
 Maintaining a current version of Git is important.
-While you'll accurately hear that Git is generously backwards-compatible, the latest versions offer error message enhancements, performance tunings, and usability features that make using Git ever more quick and plesant.
+While you'll accurately hear that Git is generously backwards-compatible, the latest versions offer error message enhancements, performance tunings, and usability features that make using Git ever more quick and pleasant.

 Verifying that Git is installed and operational can be done by requesting Git to display its current version using this command: